Looking to give your newly planted tomato plants a big jump start to get them off and growing fast?

 Tomato plants, as many vegetable plants do, often go through a bit of a lag in growth the first few weeks after going into the ground.
 But by giving them a nutrient boost in the form of a liquid fertilizer, you can jump start a good early growth spurt.

-Why Liquid Fertilizers Work Great For Tomatoes – How To Get Tomato Plants Growing Better
+Why Liquid Fertilizers Are Best For Tomatoes – 3 Secrets To Jump Start Young Tomato Plants

-Liquid fertilizers act fast.
-Absorbing both through the roots and foliage of the plant, they can provide nutrients quickly, helping struggling plants to perk up in a flash.
+So why use liquid fertilizers in place of granular types?
+Because liquid fertilizers act fast!
+They absorb both through the roots and foliage of a tomato plant, and they provide nutrients quickly, helping struggling plants to perk up in a flash.

 For starters, it allows the soil to dry out too quickly.
 That not only starves plants of the moisture they need, but creates the need for you to have to water more frequently.